Enjoy sex like you used to

 The truth is, there’s no magic number for how long you should date before having sex.
 If waiting five dates feels right for you and your partner, go for it.
 If you both want first-date sex, that’s fine, too.

-The data on how long people are waiting before sex is limited.
+The data on how long people typically wait before sex is limited.

 According to one 2014 study of over 10,000 unmarried people in romantic relationships, around 47 percent waited to have sex after a few weeks of dating, while 35.5 percent had sex on the first date or within the first few weeks.